sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 And why is it better?

-Well, it abrstracts the underlying concurrency implementation, making the code portable event to platforms without this capability.
+Well, it abstracts the underlying concurrency implementation, making the code portable event to platforms without this capability.

 Also, the [future api][future-api] only decouples execution from result